dioxus-transition

 }

-• On entrance: injects *-transition-hidden, then animates in with *-transition-activating
+• On entrance it injects *-transition-hidden, then on the next animation frame swaps in *-transition-activating to animate in

-• On exit: runs reverse animation and cleans up
+• On exit it runs the same animation in reverse and cleans up once the duration's elapsed

 CSS